ABUIYAAD

 Virology is as much a science among worldly sciences as tawʾīl of the attributes (a fabricated baseless science of the Jahmiyyah used to twist, distort and misinterpret revealed texts) is a science among religious sciences and it is to worldly science as are the ḥadīths of the Rāfiḍah to the ḥadiths of Ahl al-Sunnah in the science of transmission.
 It is founded upon lies, deception, sleight of tongue linguistic tricks, sleight of hand laboratory tricks and sleight of hand diagnostic tricks.

-The one who refuses to acknowledge this is the one who is ignorant, without investigation in these affairs, or a blind-follower who does not know the difference between science and pseudoscience.
-Further, just as a) the presence of millions of Jahmites, thousands of their scholars and their books on this matter, and hundreds of their institutions, who all make taʾwīl of the attributes, does not make it an acceptable Islāmic science, then likewise, and b) the practice of hundreds of millions of Muslims in celebrating the Mawlid, supported by thousands of scholars and hundreds of Islamic institutions, who claim to have “evidences” does not make it a legislated act of worship, legitimate and true, then in the same way: The presence of hundreds of thousands of “virologists” and their experts, and their books and published papers, does not make it a genuine science that proceeds upon the scientific method.
-For just as there can be misinterpretation of revealed texts, there can also be misinterpretation of creational realities.
+The one who refuses to acknowledge this is either ignorant of the truth therein, without having made investigation in these affairs, or a blind-follower who does not know the difference between science and pseudoscience.
+Further, just as a) the presence of millions of Jahmites, thousands of their scholars and their books on this matter, and hundreds of their institutions, who all make taʾwīl of the attributes, does not make it an acceptable Islāmic science, and b) the practice of hundreds of millions of Muslims in celebrating the Mawlid, supported by thousands of scholars and hundreds of Islamic institutions, who claim to have “evidences” does not make it a legislated act of worship, legitimate and true, then in the same way: The presence of hundreds of thousands of “virologists” and their experts, and their books and published papers, does not make it a genuine science that proceeds upon the scientific method of inquiry.
+For just as there can be misinterpretation and deliberate distortion of revealed texts for goals and objectives, there can also be misinterpretation and distortion of creational realities, whether by error, or deliberate intent for goals and objectives.

 What distinguishes an authentic ḥadīth from a weak or fabricated ḥadīth are clearly defined scientific principles regarding transmission.
 And it is the same in worldly sciences.
 A true science is distinguishable from pseudoscience through the correct application of the scientifc method.
 Thus, we investigate to find out if the scientific method has actually been applied to construct the theoretical foundations of a discipline, allowing us to examine the veracity of claims made.